 Supporting the immune system and using anti nausea remedies:

 we used holistic medicine that I found from this website.
 This medicine is called Paxxin (intestinal support) and Vibactra (Immune system support and anti-nausea). we HIGHLY recommend both of these homeopathic treatments for the support of your dog.

-We ordered the medicines from Amazon and received it on Prime 2 day shipping.
+We ordered the medicines from Amazon.
 Parvo Virus Combo Pack – Parvaid and Vibactra Plus by Amber Technology.

 If you don’t have 2 days to wait, start calling local pet stores and see if you can find it from someone local.
 Don’t wait to start administering this.
 Use them both until your dog is fully healed.
 The Vibactra is incredible at boosting the immune system fast.

 Hydration boost from the vet: